-This is what my Doc and my psychologist said to me when I was diagnosed with bipolar: ‘Ryan, you have a very serious mental illness that will see you experience extremely elevated moods along with powerful bouts of depression.
+This is what my psychologist said to me when I was diagnosed with bipolar: ‘Ryan, you have a very serious mental illness that will see you experience extremely elevated moods along with powerful bouts of depression.
 If you don’t take your medication and make major changes to your lifestyle, including addressing your alcohol addiction and general substance abuse, eating well, exercising and undertaking psychological training, your life is going to be very, very difficult.

 ‘You may well have very poor outcomes without the appropriate medical treatment and lifestyle changes.
 Your work, health and major relationships may all be seriously affected.
 Right then, I charge £75 per hour.
 Let’s catch up next week shall we?’

 Nine years on, this would have been far more accurate advice: ‘My Good Sir, you must brace yourself.
 Your brand of bipolar disorder is quite something.
 You are an unstable human bomb appearing innocuous, hidden perfectly in the labyrinth of the metropolis.
 But you are not hidden Sir.
 Quite to the contrary.

 ‘The firestorms and cannons will roll in.
 They will seek, and they will find, and they will scorch your life, your hard work and many of your most critical relationships, time and time again.
 This is not a possible outcome Sir.
 This is your future.

 ‘You may take your medicine, exercise valiantly, eat well and with good intent.
 You may avoid the excessive consumption of liquor with discipline, undertake psychological training with diligence and form intelligent relationships.
 But this Good Sir, is but no guarantee.
 Indeed, such pursuits will prove feeble.
 You are now a 35-year-old man and the wiring in your mind and spirit holds strong like a flourishing fig tree.
 You will be overwhelmed with the power of your own self-destructive nature and the chaos of the ecosystem in which you inhabit.